LI3DS/pg-li3ds/README.md

 In the general case, we have a column of `traj` patches (with strictly increasing time values) and a column of `lidar` patches (with non-strictly increasing time values, due to multi-echo sensors).
 The matching of patches will be carried out using the patch min and max time values.

-### multi-echo lidar: Separating Pulse and Echo attributes
+### Multi-echo lidar: Separating Pulse and Echo attributes
 Some of the lidar attributes like `t,theta,phi,num_echoes` are shared among all the lidar *echo* samples that were backscattered from the same emitted lidar *pulse*, whereas other attributes like `range,echo,reflectance` are echo-level attributes. `echo` refer to the ordering of the echoes within a pulse composed of `num_echoes` echoes.
 Storing the local point cloud without separating these attributes into two table is both lossy and suboptimal:
 - lossy: we lose the pulse attributes of pulses that did not gather any echo